-The rhythm changes on weekends.
-On Saturday mornings, students and faculty develop their sense of place through excursions to local points of interest, volunteering in nearby towns, or outdoor activities such as canoeing around Chewonki Neck or orienteering.
-In the past, students have gone to the Farnsworth Art Museum in Rockland, skied at Sugarloaf Mountain, hiked in Camden Hills State Park, and volunteered at the Common Ground Country Fair in Unity.
+The rhythm of Maine Coast Semester changes on weekends.
+On Friday evenings, local speakers are invited to engage with semester students on subjects ranging from photography to sustainability.
+On Saturday mornings, students and faculty develop their sense of place through excursions to local points of interest, volunteering in nearby towns, or outdoor activities on Chewonki Neck, such as canoeing or orienteering.

 Saturday evenings are often a high point of the week, featuring a special dinner and activity prepared by a small group of students and faculty.
 Entertaining, creative, and inclusive, these evening activities can be anything from a coffeehouse to a no-holds-barred bake-off to a contra dance.